bkrztuk/chrome-tabs-to-links/README.md

-## Tabs to Links
+## Tabs to Links - Make a list of links from your open tabs in Chrome, right away

-Make lists of open tabs - Chrome Utility for Creating Link Lists
+Make lists of open tabs - Chrome Utility for Creating Link Lists.

-Please use keyboard shortcut `CTRL/CMD + SHIFT + E` to copy tabs URL to clipboard.

-### Built-in formats
+Tabs to Links allows to quickly copy opened tabs to clipboard with various formats and use it in your workflow:
 - Markdown
 - HTML `<ul>` list
 - Text

-Just run keyboard shortcut from any tab and easily copy to clipboard your current tabs stack.